 “I’m currently reading What I Know for Sure by Oprah Winfrey – it’s uplifting, candid, funny and totally motivating.”

-“My favourite book is called I’ve Lived In East London for 86.5 Years.
+“My favorite book is called I’ve Lived In East London for 86.5 Years.
 It’s mainly a picture book shot by Martin Usborne.
 It tells the life story of a man called Joseph Markovich and is just wonderful.
 He talks about the changes he’s seen in society, his relationships and his surroundings.
 It’s a raw and honest depiction of life in London.”

 “Educated By Tara Westover is such an inspiring book.
 It’s based on a true story it shows how even through times of hardship, if you work hard for what you want you can achieve so much!”